anttijuu/Graphs/README.md

 * `Dijkstra.hpp` implements the Dijktstra's path finding algorithms.
 * `Prim.hpp` implements the Prim algorithm to find the minimum spanning tree of a graph.

-Two subdirectories are examples, using this graph implementation to demonstrate how they could be used:
+Two subdirectories are example projects, using this graph implementation to demonstrate how they could be used:

 * **Courses** creates a graph from the BSc study program courses at the study program I am teaching.
 * **TrainTravelling** creates a graph of major Finnish railroad stations and railroads between them, as well as the distances in between.